arealclimber/nft-playground/README.md

 `npx hardhat test` to run test

-`npx hardhat node` to get test accounts
+`npx hardhat node` to run the localhost and get test accounts

 `node scripts/sample-script.js --network localshost` to deploy on the localhost